 Upon successful completion of this program a student will be able to:

 - incorporate leadership, management, and legal‐ethical principles to guide practice as a professional nurse.

 - apply increasingly complex nursing judgement and theoretical concepts when providing safe nursing care to diverse individuals across the lifespan in a variety of settings.

-- integrate caring into relationships and nursing interventions that positively influence health outcomes and demonstrate sensitivity to the values of others.
+- integrate caring into relationships and nursing interventions that demonstrate sensitivity to the values of others.